The James

 Michael Frietas, PhD - Co-Director frei08@osumc.edu

-Dr. Frietas an associate professor in the Department of Molecular Virology, Immunology and Medical Genetics at The Ohio State University.
-Having worked in the field of mass spectrometry and proteomics for 22 years, he has spent the last 14 years applying mass spectrometry to the analysis of histone modifications.
+Michael Freitas, PhD, is a professor of Biological Chemistry and Pharmacology and director of the Biomedical Sciences graduate program at The Ohio State University College of Medicine.
+Having worked in the field of mass spectrometry and proteomics for more than 30 years, Dr. Freitas’s expertise centers on next-generation mass spectrometry with a particular focus on proteomics method development and informatics.
+In his lab, they design and refine cutting-edge mass spectrometry approaches, from novel instrumentation workflows to sophisticated data analysis pipelines, to accelerate biomarker discovery and validation.
 He performed his postdoctoral research at the National High Magnetic Field laboratory under the direction of Dr. Alan G. Marshall and his graduate work at Kansas State University under the direction of Dr. Richard A. J. O’Hair.
 During this time, his research focused on high-resolution, high-mass accuracy Fourier Transform Ion Cyclotron Resonance (FT-ICR) MS and biomolecule characterization.
-Dr. Freitas is the director of the Proteomics Core for Ohio State’s Leukemia SCOR and scientific advisor to Ohio State’s Mass Spectrometry and Proteomics Facility.

 Amanda Hummon, PhD - Co-Director hummon.1@osu.edu